Descent of the Soul: katabasis and depth psychology

 We are looking for papers exploring the abyss, and how it constitutes and heals the Self, or does not.
+We are particularly looking for work that focuses on depth psychology in relationship to Ancient Greek and Roman writers.
 Papers will be accepted that explore aspects of this problematic of descent/ascent into the depths within the frame of analytical and all theoretical orientations of depth psychology and archaic thought.
-Please present a proposal by beginning of December 2018 of approx. 300 words to firstname.lastname@example.org AND to email@example.com – both, please.

 With great pleasure we announce that poet Ruth Padel (KingsCollege, London) will read from her new book.